joeyjackson/transport-sim/README.md

 # transport-sim

 Toy application for simulating and visualizing a transportation network.
-Persisted with a SQL database (sqlite3).
+Persisted with a SQL database (PostgreSQL).